delivered the opinion of the court:

 The record reflects the prosecution’s argument regarding the circumstances surrounding the defendant’s statement was based on the evidence.
 That argument properly responded to defense counsel’s argument that the police “isolated” defendant and “wore him down.”

-Defendant further contends the State, in opening statement, improperly told the jury that this case was "the worst case of domestic violence you are ever going to hear about" and that defendant had "the heart and mind of a killer," and invited the jury to imagine Hankins with "the life oozing out of her body."
-In support of his contention that these statements were improper, defendant argues that "the prosecutor injected extremely inflammatory and irrelevant material into Sutton's trial, the prejudicial impact of which requires that Sutton receive a new trial."
-Defendant contends these statements were designed to appeal to the jury's emotions and "persuade them to convict based on something other than a rational consideration of the facts."
+Defendant further contends the State, in opening statement, improperly told the jury that this case was “the worst case of domestic violence you are ever going to hear about” and that defendant had “the heart and mind of a killer,” and invited the jury to imagine Hankins with “the life oozing out of her body.”
+In support of his contention that these statements were improper, defendant argues that “the prosecutor injected extremely inflammatory and irrelevant material into Sutton’s trial, the prejudicial impact of which requires that Sutton receive a new trial.”
+Defendant contends these statements were designed to appeal to the jurors’ emotions and “persuade them to convict based on something other than a rational consideration of the facts.”

 Defendant failed to object at trial or preserve the above-alleged improper arguments in his motion for new trial.
 For the reasons previously noted, the plain error exception to waiver is not warranted.
 Waiver aside, the comments do not amount to reversible error.
 We note the purpose of an opening statement is to advise the jury of what each party expects the evidence to prove, including a discussion of reasonable inferences to be drawn from the evidence.
 People v.
-Kliner, 185 Ill.
-2d 81, 127, 235 Ill.
-Dec.
-667, 705 N.E.2d 850 (1998).
+Kliner,

-The State's comment that "this was the worst case of domestic violence" was supported by the evidence; the victim was not only severely beaten about the face, head, and back, but was stabbed 23 times, including 9 times in the back, in the presence of her newborn son.
+The State’s comment that “this was the worst case of domestic violence” was supported by the evidence; the victim was not only severely beaten about the face, head, and back, but was stabbed 23 times, including 9 times in the back, in the presence of her newborn son.
 The characterization, while accurate, also interjected personal opinion into the opening statement.
-Similarly, the comment about the "life oozing out of" the victim was supported by the evidence that the victim bled to death as the result of the multiple stab wounds inflicted by defendant.
+Similarly, the comment about the “life oozing out of’ the victim was supported by the evidence that the victim bled to death as the result of the multiple stab wounds inflicted by defendant.
 While accurate, the comment interjected inflammatory characterization into the opening statement.

 The jury was instructed that comments by the attorneys in opening statement and closing argument should not be considered by the jury as evidence.
 As previously noted, a cornerstone of our jury system is the ability of a properly instructed jury to follow the instructions on the law.
 People v.
-Illgen, 145 Ill.
-2d 353, 376, 164 Ill.
-Dec.
-599, 583 N.E.2d 515 (1991).
-Jurors are presumed to follow the trial court's instructions.
-People v.
-Taylor, 166 Ill.
-2d 414, 438, 211 Ill.
-Dec.
-518, 655 N.E.2d 901 (1995).
-The instruction to the jury, together with the limited nature of the improper comments, precluded substantial prejudice.
-The jury verdict would not have been different absent the brief personal opinion and characterization by the prosecution in opening statement.
+Illgen,

 For the reasons previously discussed, the judgment of the circuit court of Cook County is affirmed.